Fabrizio-Caruso/CBM-BASIC-10-liners/C128/MiniConan_README.txt

 -- Power and Speed
 Conan (as well as the enemies) has 2 main abilities:
 1. power (used in attacks): it increase by fighting and by completing quests
-2. speed (used when fleeing enemies): it increases by succeding escapes and completing quests
+2. speed (used when fleeing enemies): it increases by succeeding escapes and completing quests

 - The Merchant
 The merchant sells 3 types of items:
 1. Potion (+10 energy, consumed immediately)
-2. Boots (+10 boot level, consumed when escaping from enemy encounters): Each upgrade provides safety in the next 10 escpape attempts
+2. Boots (+10 boot level, consumed when escaping from enemy encounters): Each upgrade provides safety in the next 10 escape attempts
-3. Armor: (+1 armor level, never consumed): It provides a dammage reduction factor both when you fight and when you fail an escape
+3. Armor: (+1 armor level, never consumed): It provides a damage reduction factor both when you fight and when you fail an escape

 Remark: There is a constant supply of potions when your return from a quest.
 Boots and armor upgrades are never replenished.